Frequently Asked Questions

 The books on our Battle list are representative of children’s literature, and stories featuring children with one or no parents are extremely common as a plot device to give the main character more responsibility.

 How can Battle be more fun?

-Some Team Managers choose to reward team members throughout the competition or hold “mini-battles” with other teams from the same school.
 The time spent sharing books with other students and adults is one of the biggest benefits of Battle of the Books.